Participant Report

 There are three basic options offered for housing:

-- Homestay - living with a family, whether meals are included depends on your arrangements.
-This will definitely improve your Spanish and immerse you in the local culture.
-In my program, however, the students living in homestays felt that they had less freedom and ended up switching to a shared apartment.
+1. Homestay involve living with a family, with meals included, depending on your arrangements.
+Homestays will improve your Spanish and immerse you in the local culture.
+In my program, however, the students living in homestays felt they had less freedom and switched to a shared apartment.

-- Residencia de estudiantes - basically, a student residence, perhaps corresponding most to what American students know as dorm housing.
-You might have a single, and some even offer meals.
+1. Residencia de estudiantes is a student residence, corresponding to what American students know as dorm housing.
+You might get a single.
+Some even offer meals.

-- Shared apartment or studio apartment - the most common option.
-This allows you to have your own room, and in the case of a shared apartment, the kitchen and bathroom are common areas.
+1. Shared apartment or studio apartment is the most common option.
+You can often have a private room, and in the case of a shared apartment, the kitchen and bathroom are common areas.

 Usually, what happens is that students book a hostel (the Hostal Prim is good because it is right near the Sede) for the first week and then find an apartment with help from Middlebury or by looking on their own at the sites listed in the resource boxout below.